 Vision loss from glaucoma occurs when the intraocular pressure becomes elevated and begins to damage the optic nerve.
 Once the optic nerve is damaged it is not possible to recover lost vision.
 There are two main forms of glaucoma: open-angle and closed-angle.

 Open-angle glaucoma is the most common form of glaucoma.
 Although it cannot be cured, if caught early, open-angle glaucoma can be controlled so that the patient experiences little vision loss.

 The eye receives its nourishment from the fluid that circulates inside of the eye.
 This fluid must keep a steady flow in and out of the eye to maintain normal intraocular pressure.
-If for any reason the fluid is not allowed to exit the eye fast enough, or if fluid is being made faster than it can be drained, the intraocular pressure will rise to dangerous levels.
+If for any reason the fluid is not allowed to exit the eye fast enough, or if the fluid is being made faster than it can be drained, the intraocular pressure will rise to dangerous levels.

 With open-angle glaucoma, something has gone wrong with the drainage canal, and fluid can not drain fast enough.
 This fluid pressure pushes up against the optic nerve, which connects the eye to the brain.
 This causes irreparable damage over time.
-There are no symptoms of early stage open-angle glaucoma.
+There are no symptoms of early-stage open-angle glaucoma.
 The first symptoms occur after vision damage has already started.

 Treatment for glaucoma is aimed at gaining control and preventing further vision loss.
-Unfortunately, treatment cannot repair vision already lost.
+Unfortunately, treatment cannot repair the vision already lost.
 The goal of treatment is to lower intraocular pressure.
 Your doctor may prescribe medicine or suggest laser therapy.